offfahad/uber-clone/README.md

 3. **Admin Panel** – For managing platform operations and monitoring activities.

 ## Note
-- The project is missing some state management features, which can be added as a contribution.
+- <span style="color:red">The project is missing some state management features, which can be added as a contribution.</span>

 4. ## Features